 How does your paper stock improve the quality of the copy?
 What types of paper stock can I order to adjust the quality?

 How do you enhance the color of your copies?
-In what way do additional services or products that you offer affect enhancement?
+In what way do the additional services or products that you offer enhance the product?

 Can you offer samples of your copying quality?
 What about previous examples of professional copies?

 “Sending out RFPs used to be a nightmare”

 Let’s chat about how procurement market intelligence can reduce